danabrenn/greenplum-4-3-4-0_no_install/README.md

-#Instructions for building a Greenplum 4.3.4.0 environment with Vagrant
+#Instructions for building a Greenplum 4.3.4.0 / Greenplum Command Center 1.3.0.0 environment with Vagrant

 This Vagrant build will create four ( 4 ) Greenplum Database nodes.